konfuzio-ai/konfuzio-sdk/docs/sdk/containerization.md

 ## Containerization of AIs

+**Note:** This section requires familiarity with the concepts of containerization and REST API.

 To ensure safety, flexibility, retrocompatibility and independency, we store and run AIs using [Bento ML](https://docs.bentoml.org/en/latest/?_gl=1*hctmyy*_gcl_au*NzY2ODYxNDY1LjE3MDY1MzU5NTk.#) containerization framework.